mmontone/ten/README.md

 {% end %}
 ```

 2) Some "complex" expressions, like `cond` and `case`, require that you turn `:output-whitespace` to `NIL`.
-Otherwise, template compilation writes `write-string` expressions right in the middle of the `case` and `cond` bodies.
-Have look at [this template](https://github.com/mmontone/ten/blob/master/examples/control.html).
+Otherwise, template compilation puts `write-string` expressions right in the middle of the `case` and `cond` bodies.
+Have a look at [this template](https://github.com/mmontone/ten/blob/master/examples/control.html).

 ## License